uivjs/vue-layout/core/README.md

 @uivjs/vue-layout
 ===

+Layout component for Vue 3.0.
 Handling the overall layout of a page.

 ## Install